iv461/icey/README.md

   - Consistent awaiting of asynchronous operations: service call, TF lookup
   - Easily accessible synchronization of topics

-It is fully compatible to the ROS 2 API and allows for gradual adoption since the `icey::Node` extends a regular ROS-Node.
+It is fully compatible to the ROS 2 API and allows for gradual adoption.
 It supports all major features of ROS: parameters, subscriptions, publishers, timers, services, clients, TF.
 It supports not only regular nodes but also lifecycle nodes with a single API.

 ICEY operates smoothly together with the  `message_filters` package, and it uses it for synchronization.
 ICEY also allows for extension, demonstrated by the the support for `image_transport` camera subscription/publishers that is already implemented.

 It offers additional goodies such as:
 - Automatic bookkeeping of publishers/subscriptions/timers so that you do not have to do it
 - No callback groups needed for preventing deadlocks -- async/await allows for synchronously looking code while the service calls remain asynchronous
-- Handle many parameters easily with a single parameter struct that is registered automatically using static reflection, so that you do not need to repeat yourself

 ICEY supports ROS 2 Humble and ROS 2 Jazzy.